FOSSEE/sdes-stscripts/Version_Control/vcs1/vcs1.rst

 ..
 R7

-1. To err is Human...
+We have seen that one of the main motivation to use a version system control system is the ability to go back to a working version of the file, when something stops working.
+Below are a few more advantages of using an automated version control system.

-#.
-By tracking the history of the project, an outsider can see the evolution of a project.
+1. By tracking the history of the project, an outsider can see the evolution of a project.

 #.
 Allows for effective collaboration on the project as everything is shared.